syncodax/binance_api_rate_limit_test/README.md

 * Interval between requests: 0ms
 * Time taken to send 1200 requests and receive responses: 2.8s

-The following error occured attempting to send almost 1200 requests without an interval.
+The following error occurred attempting to send almost 1200 requests without an interval.
 ```
 APIError(code=-1003): Too many requests; current limit is 1200 requests per minute.
 Please use the websocket for live updates to avoid polling the API.
 ```

-The following error occured continuously attempting to send more requests.
+The following error occurred continuously attempting to send more requests.
 ```
 APIError(code=-1003): Way too many requests; IP banned until 1535856370598.
 Please use the websocket for live updates to avoid bans.